-Claude Chappe (1763-1805), inventor of mechanical- optical telegraphy.
+Claude Chappe (1763-1805) talking to a kneeling worker.
 Chappe was a French engineer and cleric.
 His rise to fame came during the French Revolution when he looked at ways to improve signalling for military use.
-Chappe established a chain of 22 tower stations spanning the 193-kilometer stretch from Paris to Lille.
+Chappe established a chain of 22 tower stations spanning the 193-kilometre stretch from Paris to Lille.
 Messages were transmitted between the stations using semaphore arms.
-A message could be sent between the two cities in under 6 minutes, rather than taking 30 hours by courier on horseback.
-His invention proved successful even after electrical telegraphy was introduced and he was appointed ingnieur-telegraphe in 1793.
+A message could be sent between the two cities in under six minutes, rather than taking 30 hours by courier on horseback.
+His invention proved successful even after electrical telegraphy was introduced and he was appointed ingenieur- telegraphe in 1793.

 Model release not required.
 Property release not required.